GameServerManagers/LinuxGSM-Docs/Console.md

 # Using server console

-Most game servers offers a console, in which you can monitor activity of your server, check errors in real time, and input some commands.
+The console feature allows to you access the output of the game server executable.
+Depending upon which server you are running it can allow you to monitor activity of your server, check errors in real time, and input commands.

-**IMPORTANT NOTE** : Replace **gameserver** by your actual script name, for example : **csgoserver** or **ts3server**
+> Note: different game servers provide different features in console, so results will vary.
+For example some allow user input and others do not.
+While some give a very verbose output and others next to nothing (looking at you rust!).

 ## Accessing the console

-Run the following command :
+Run the following command to access console:

-`./gameserver console`
+Standard: `./gameserver console`

+Short: `./gameserver c`

-Answer **y** to the promp, and voilà !
+Answer **y** to the prompt, and voilà !

-## Exiting the console properly
+## Exiting the console

-To exit the console and let the server running, two steps :
+To exit the console:
 Press **CTRL + b**, then, press **d**

-Note : This shortcut is inherent to [TMUX that LGSM is using](https://github.com/dgibbs64/linuxgsm/wiki/Tmux).
+> Take your time with this as it does sometimes confuse admins.

+## Naughty people exit the console using CTRL+c
+Pressing **CTRL + c** while in console will instantly kill the [[tmux]] session and kill the game server.
-## Exiting the console and shutdown the server with a barbarian method
+LinuxGSM will treat this as the server crashing and monitor will restart the server

-To force close the server instantly your server while being into the console :

-Press **CTRL + c**

-Note that this doesn't remove the lockfile, so if a monitor cronjob is running it will still auto-restart the server.

-## Reminder

-### To shutdown your server properly while being into the console :
+To correctly shutdown a server use `./gameserver stop`

-Exit the console with **CTRL + b**, then, press **d**

-Then simply run :

-`./gameserver stop`